Bank Mortgages in North Cyprus for Foreigners

 6. The "Home Equity" Alternative

 Because local TRNC mortgages are so restrictive, savvy buyers use a much cheaper alternative: they remortgage their primary residence in their home country.
-By releasing equity from a UK or German property at a low 4% to 5% interest rate, the buyer can use that cash to purchase their Cyprus holiday home outright, keeping the debt safely in a regulated, low-interest European bank.
+By releasing equity from a UK or German property at their home country's lower interest rates, the buyer can use that cash to purchase their Cyprus holiday home outright, keeping the debt safely in a regulated, low-interest European bank.

 7. When a Local Mortgage Makes Sense